ARUP1221/commclassroomOP/README.md

 More power to Kunal.
 Love the work which you are doing for Community!

-Hi, I am ARUP, I am new here!
+Hi, I am ARUP, I am new here.